 Before joining Trinitas for its inaugural year in 2006, Peter was senior pastor of St. Peter Lutheran Church in Hilbert, Wisconsin.
 In addition to his pastoral responsibilities, Peter taught 5th and 6th grade at St. Peter's Lutheran school, where he designed and implemented a classically-based religion curriculum.
 Peter also taught Greek at Concordia College and courses in 7th and 8th grade at Zion Lutheran Academy, a classical school.
 A 2011 graduate of the St. Stephen’s Course in Orthodox Theology, Peter serves as a subdeacon in the Antiochian Orthodox Church.
 Peter brings to Trinitas a rare blend of administrative, pastoral, and academic experience in a classical setting.
 He has an excellent rapport with students, teachers, and parents alike.
 We are delighted to have a man of so many talents with us.

-fine art endeavors, she enjoys working with oil paint, watercolor,
+and enjoys working primarily with oil paint, graphite and

 Maureen Richards (B.S., Central Michigan University; M.A., Aquinas College)